HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - Resources may be created, updated, patched, or deleted individually using the appropriate HTTP method (i.e. POST, PUT, PATCH, DELETE).
 - Resources may be created, updated, patched, or deleted as a collection using a Bundle.
 A Bundle can include a set of actions to perform on a server in a single HTTP request/response.
-    - A Bundle of type “batch” requires that there “SHALL be no interdependencies between the different entries in the Bundle”, but failure of any one interaction does not cause the whole collection to fail.
+    - A Bundle of type “batch” requires that there **SHALL** be no interdependencies between the different entries in the Bundle”, but failure of any one interaction does not cause the whole collection to fail.
     - A Bundle of type “transaction” is processed as a single atomic unit, and the whole collection will fail if any of the interactions defined in the Bundle fail.
 Additionally, the FHIR specification provides support for asynchronous interactions, which may be necessary to facilitate processing of large amounts of data.

 This implementation guide is not prescriptive about which approach(es) a verified healthcare directory should use to manage attestation.
 However, as any attestation will likely involve the submission of multiple FHIR resources representing information about one or more attesters, transaction Bundles can alleviate the need for more complex logic to manage referential integrity in attested information.